lyonLeeLPL/crypto-arbitrage/README.md

 ### crypto-arbitrage
-Uses the GDAX websocket feed to automate triangle arbitrage
+Uses the GDAX websocket feed to automate triangle arbitrage between ETHUSD, BTCUSD, ETHBTC pairs

+Use at your own risk